 - The tax-free component of an employment termination payment (ETP).

-- Genuine redundancy payments and early retirement scheme payments shown as ‘Lump sum D’ amounts on your payment summary.
+- Genuine redundancy payments and early retirement scheme payments are shown as ‘Lump sum D’ amount on your payment summary.

 - Super co-contributions.

 In general, you will find that you will not have to declare: